CesiumGS/cesium-unreal/Documentation/api-design-guide.md

 Cesium for Unreal aims to unlock geospatial capabilities in Unreal Engine, while also enabling developers to take advantage of in-engine features.
 As a result, people who use the plugin can often come with existing Unreal knowledge.

 In order to make Cesium's integration as seamless as possible, we aim to mirror the paradigms and APIs of the engine where we can.
+This guide provides best practices for how we do that.

 ## Table of Contents